 At this point, it’s a good idea to let your donors know that you’re taking part and encourage them to create their own fundraisers.
 Remember— Facebook will remind your donors to give two weeks before their birthdays, so you should let them know you’re available to receive!

-In 2018, Facebook made a huge announcement— the platform was dropping all fees pertaining to donations made to charities via Facebook fundraisers.
+In 2018, Facebook made a huge announcement— the platform was dropping all fees pertaining to donations made to charities via Facebook fundraisers and Challenges.

 Previously, the platform was charging a 5% transaction fee for nonprofit fundraisers.
 While payment processing fees are still deducted from personal cause fundraisers, this is no longer the case for nonprofit fundraisers.